I hate house cleaning.

 That’s probably not super accurate, as there are certain very satisfying aspects of cleaning that I enjoy and partake in.
 But I also pay someone to clean my house, and I negotiate like Mr. Wonderful with Man-Piece over who does which chores regularly, so I can avoid fairly easily doing the things I truly do not love doing myself.

-WHICH IS WHY this time of year, when people start talking about spring cleaning, I am just not here for it.
+WHICH IS WHY, when people start talking about spring cleaning – or any type of seasonal house cleaning, I am just not here for it.
 Spring means 2 things to me: I need to stop eating so many carbs, and start taking allergy medicine PRONTO.
 That’s it.
 The end.

-AND THAT IS WHY: I am hosting Snark Studio’s very first Digital Spring Cleaning Challenge this year!
+AND THAT IS WHY: When you join the Snark Studios list, you get access to the Digital Spring Cleaning Challenge IMMEDIATELY!
 Hire someone to clean your house while you clean your online life!
 OkAy!

 What the HECKSICKLES is a Digital Spring Cleaning Challenge?